Please note: this guide only applies to websites that have WooCommerce e-commerce software installed.

 - Change the order to “Completed” (i.e. dispatched).

 - Add private (internal) notes for your team.

 - Add a note to send to the customer.

 - Resend copies of invoices.

 Looking for more help with WooCommerce?

-WooCommerce have a series of help guides on their website, e.g. Managing Orders, so that’s a good place to start.
+WooCommerce also have a series of help guides, e.g. Managing Orders, so that’s a good place to look too.